c21/Solution-to-K-and-R/Readme.md

-# Solutions for The C Programming Language
+# Solution to K and R

-This is my solutions for The C Programming Language, 2nd Edition(https://en.wikipedia.org/wiki/The_C_Programming_Language).
+This is my solution to K and R(the C book:https://en.wikipedia.org/wiki/The_C_Programming_Language).